Category Archives: People

 This collector’s issue will also feature Catriona’s long-time collaborator – the Kapampangan designer Mak Tumang and our three previous Misses Universe – Pia Wurtzbach (2015), Margie Moran (1973) and Gloria Diaz (1969).

-(Side note: You can also buy hiking gears here which I thought are way cheaper!
-‘Bought my mess kit here!)
+(Side note: You can also buy hiking gear here, which I found to be way cheaper!
+Bought my mess kit here!)

-After the informative lecture, we went to the jump off site to set up camp for the night.
+After the informative lecture, we went to the jump-off site to set up camp for the night.

-We woke up at around 130 in the morning and started the trek at 2AM.
-It was really muddy since it rained the night before and it’s still drizzling throughout our hike.
+We woke up around 1:30 in the morning and started the trek at 2 AM.
+It was really muddy since it rained the night before, and it was still drizzling throughout our hike.

 I cannot wait to revisit this majestic mountain in the future!